Skip to main content

 Frequently Asked Questions

-Will the alarm work if I close my laptop lid?
+Will the alarm work on my phone or laptop?

 Related Articles